Visualizing The Poverty Line Salary Around the World

 In order to ensure consistency when comparing different countries, we translated foreign currencies into USD using publicly available exchange rates accessed in March 2019.

-Top 5 Countries With the Highest At-Risk-Of-Poverty Income Thresholds
+Top 5 Countries With the Highest At-Risk-Of-Poverty Line Salary

-Bottom 5 Countries With the Lowest At-Risk-Of-Poverty Income Thresholds
+Bottom 5 Countries With the Lowest At-Risk-Of-Poverty Line Salary

 For visualization purposes, we chose to analyze countries where the data was available and updated.
 Poverty thresholds and other measures of economic well-being can also vary within a country, based on median household income and cost-of-living within individual regions or cities.
 Interested in how income needs vary within a single country?
 View this visualization which details how much money Americans need for economic security in each state.